hummingbot/deploy/README.md

 ## How do I use this repo?

 Each folder showcases a different deployment type using Docker Compose, such as:
-* A single Hummingbot instance
+* A single Hummingbot instance along with a dashboard that analyzes it
 * A single Hummingbot instance that auto-starts a strategy or script
 * Linked Hummingbot and Gateway instances
 * Multiple instances of Hummingbot